-Miners used to send canaries into the mineshafts
+Miners used to send canaries into mineshafts

-each morning before heading in themselves
+each morning before heading down themselves

-to make sure nothing poisonous had seeped in
+making sure nothing poisonous had seeped in.

-they would keel over and their singing
+They would keel over, the canaries, their singing

 would shrink down the tunnels so the miners

-knew whether or not it was safe to come in
+knew whether or not it was safe to come in,

-the ones who gave their lives to Boyle’s experiments
+those who gave their lives to Boyle’s experiments

 or served to entice the audience in Wright’s work.